 Our results highlight governments' success in promoting bank performance and stability when they empower the private sector and do not restrict bank activities.
-More specifically, the results suggest that an overall approach to bank regulation that private-sector incentives stresses associated with greater banking-system success than an overall approach to bank emphasises regulation that government oversight and regulation of bank activities.
+More specifically, the results suggest that an overall approach to bank regulation that stresses private-sector incentives is associated with greater banking-system success than an overall approach that emphasizes official government oversight and regulation of bank activities.
 Official government power is particularly harmful to bank development in countries with closed political systems.